Dre Campbell Farm

 1. Newspaper

-You can use this as a cheap, biodegradable plant mulch if you already have daily or weekly newspapers in the house.
+You can use this as a cheap, biodegradable plant mulch if you already have daily or weekly newspapers available at home.

 Is it safe for gardening?
 Most publications now use dyes and pigments that contain organic materials for their printing [1].
-For this reason, this method has become more popular in organic gardening recently.
+For this reason, this method has gained popularity in organic gardening in recent years.

 Put down sheets of newspaper on top of the soil before wetting it.
 Additionally, using stones or bricks to hold the edges will protect them from blowing away.